Landowners grant conservation easements for fishing

 “When projects were near completion we would start searching for (more) willing landowners.
 They’d see the work done on their neighbor’s property and they want it on theirs.
 We would secure the easement and organize funding sources, always staying about a year or two ahead with easement and funding.”

-“It had to be good, and the plan was good,” Sharon Fernholz said.
+“It had to be good, and the plan was good,” Sharon Fernholtz said.

 The couple’s conservation-minded support is typical of landowners in the three-county region, conservationists say.
 And it comes at a critical time in the push for protecting water temperatures and groundwater.